THE NEWS FROM THE CRUISE

 full of cold ice?

-They can leave you at the dock, it was hinted,
+They can leave you at the dock, it

 if you misread a form